9177reddy/git-learning/README.md

 #1/bin/bash

-echo "this is master branch"
+echo "this is main branch"
-echo "chech hooks"
-echo 'hooks'
+echo "check web hooks configured is github"